linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 29.07.2024 (announcement Web4)
+- We’ve been grinding on Project 4.0 and now we’re in the acquisition phase! 🚀💼 What partnerships or collaborations should we pursue next?
+Share your thoughts!👇✨ #Linkspreed #Project4.0 #Innovation #NextLeve

+### 29.07.2024 (announcement Web4)
+- Mission Reddit2Web4: We're bringing Reddit communities to the superior Web4! 🚀🌐 What features do you want to see?
+Drop your ideas and join the revolution!👇✨ #Linkspreed #Reddit2Web4 #Innovation #CommunityPower

+### 29.07.2024 (announcement Web4)
+- 🌐 Dive into our Developer Day highlights! 🚀 We’ve been busy enhancing projects and crafting new social networks to integrate into our Web4 pipeline.
+Ready to join the future of connectivity?
+Share your ideas & feedback below! 👇✨ #Linkspreed #Web4 #Innovation #DevDay2024

 ### 28.07.2024 (announcement Web4)
 - 🌏 Picture this: Web4 going global!
 We're planning to bring communities worldwide into the #Web4 ecosystem. 🌐✨ What international features and connections do you envision?
 Share your ideas with us!
 Let's make the future interconnected! #GlobalTech #Innovation #Linkspreed